A Data-Driven Interpolation Method on Smooth Manifolds via Diffusion Processes and Voronoi Tessellations

 0.2in

-\textbf{Acknowledgements.} The author was supported by Centro de Modelamiento Matemático (CMM) BASAL fund FB210005 for center of excellence from ANID-Chile.
-The author also gratefully acknowledges the participants of the Postdoctoral Seminar for their valuable suggestions and insightful comments that contributed to improving this manuscript.
+\textbf{Acknowledgements.} The author acknowledges support from the Centro de Modelamiento Matemático (CMM) through the BASAL funding program FB210005, funded by ANID-Chile.
+The author also gratefully acknowledges Prof.~Mingyuan Zhou (The University of Texas at Austin) for his careful review and valuable comments, as well as the participants of the Postdoctoral Seminar in the CMM for their insightful suggestions, which contributed to improving this manuscript.

 0.2in